cran-task-views/ClinicalTrials/ClinicalTrials.md

     for the general independence problem including two-sample, K-sample (non-parametric ANOVA), correlation, censored, ordered and
     multivariate problems.
+-   `r pkg("ctrdata")` is a system for querying, retrieving and analyzing protocol- and results-related information on clinical trials from four public registers
 -   `r pkg("epibasix")` has functions such as `diffdetect`, `n4means` for continuous outcome and `n4props` and functions for matched pairs analysis in randomized trials.